-- Outstanding tuition, fee, and overtime expenses must be paid in advance or the student must make satisfactory arrangements with the Financial Aid Leader. - Previous tuition payments will be credited to the student's balance. - Because tuition fees and costs are subject to change, reentering students will be contracted according to the current tuition costs and will be required to pay any additional fees if applicable. - Pay a \$100.00 reentry fee.
+- Outstanding tuition, fee, and overtime expenses must be paid in advance or the student must make satisfactory arrangements with the Financial Aid Leader. - Previous tuition payments will be credited to the student's balance. - Because tuition fees and costs are subject to change, reentering students will be contracted according to the current tuition costs and will be required to pay any additional fees if applicable. - Pay a \$100.00 reentry fee and submit a new application.